grafana/plugin-actions/e2e-version/README.md

 By default, this actions resolves an image for the latest build of the main branch in Grafana.
 If you don't want to include the `grafana-dev` image in your test matrix, you can opt-out on it by setting the `skip-grafana-dev-image` to `true`.

+### `limit`

+The maximum number of versions to resolve.
+Default is 6, 0 means no limit.

 ### `version-resolver-type`

 The action supports two modes.